AdvanceAutoParts/datafastlane/README.md

 ## Advanced usage

-DFL can also be used as a Java framework.
+DFL can also be used in an embedded way, as a Java framework.
 Look at the following examples:

  * `LoadShowLabApp`: executes a basic recipe.
  * `LoadShowTransformLabApp`: executes a recipe with a transformation.